gnoverse/gnops/content/english/articles/showcases/open-telemetry/index.md

 title: OpenTelemetry - stepping into Gnoland's observability tools
 publishDate: 2025-01-30T08:00:00-01:00
 translationKey: "open-telemetry"
-tags: ["Gnoland", "devops", "observability", "opentelemetry"]
+tags: ["Gnoland", "devops", "observability", "OpenTelemetry", "metrics", "otel"]
 level: Intermediate
 author: sw360cab
-summary: This showcase is about the Gnoland approach to OpenTelemetry and to its own observability stack.
+summary: This showcase is about the gno.land approach to OpenTelemetry and to its own observability stack.
 ---

 ## What is OTel